milgra/sov/README.md

 ### Usage with sway wm

-Launch sov in the config connected to a named pipe but remove the named pipe first to avoid mkfifo errors.
+Launch sov in the config connected to a named pipe, but remove the named pipe first to avoid mkfifo errors.

 ```
 exec rm -f /tmp/sovpipe && mkfifo /tmp/sovpipe && tail -f /tmp/sovpipe | sov